cloudify-cosmo/cloudify-stage/test/README.md

 ## System tests

 All system tests are written using [Cypress](https://www.cypress.io/) front end testing tool.
-They are stored in [test/cypress](./test/cypress) directory.
+They are stored in [test/cypress/integration](./test/cypress/integration) directory.
 Cypress is configured to gather test coverage, but it will only work if application build is instrumented prior running the tests.
 To create application build instrumented for coverate run `npm run build:coverage`.

 ### Running tests using test runner
-Run `npm run e2e:open`.
+Run `npm run cy:open`.

 It opens the Cypress Test Runner in the interactive mode.
 You can pass additional parameters to the script following [cypress open command documentation](https://docs.cypress.io/guides/guides/command-line.html#cypress-open).